gbertalan/C_Prog_Recap/README.md

 ### Introduction

 This repository aims to provide a comprehensive recap of essential concepts, techniques, and best practices in C programming.
 It is designed to be a valuable resource for both beginners and experienced programmers.
-The contained files are all c files, organized into lessons.
+The contained files are all .md files, organized into lessons.

 ### How to Use

-The .c files have been annotated with markdown-style formatting.
-For the best experience, do not clone the repository, simply just click on a .c file in your browser. (e.g. lesson0.c)
+The files have been annotated with markdown-style formatting.
+For the best experience, do not clone the repository, simply just click on an .md file in your browser. (e.g. lesson0.md)

 ### Navigating the Lessons